tomplex/makevalid/README.md

 By default, only geometries which are altered (made valid) will be written.
 To write them all instead, use `-a`.
 If your file has a header, you can use `-s` to skip the first line.
 The header will not be written to the output file.

+`makevalid` will write the number of geometries processed and the number fixed to stderr when the program is complete.
+To silence it, use `-q`.

 ## build and install

 Requires GEOS >= 3.8 & `cmake` >= 3.13.
 The standard system locations